 Coeliac disease is not an allergic condition, but is triggered by gluten found in cereals and grains.

-Dermatitis herpetiformis is a rare disease that has been linked to coeliac disease.
+Dermatitis herpetiformis is a rare skin disease that has been linked to coeliac disease.
 The gliadin proteins found in wheat cause the immune system to overreact and target the skin.